aws-samples/sample-resource-quota-and-control-plane-utilization/cmd/ratelimit/README.md

 ## Overview

 The Rate Limit Monitoring solution:
-- captures control-plane API calls from CloudTrail via EventBridge
+- Captures control-plane API calls from CloudTrail via EventBridge
-- routes them through event specifc SQS FIFO queues
+- Routes them through event-specific SQS FIFO queues
-- lambda receives the event and generates an EMF for each event
+- Lambda receives the event and generates an EMF for each event
-- event bridge will send a flush event every 60s that will tell lambda to publish all EMF's in the buffer
+- EventBridge sends a flush event every 60 seconds that tells Lambda to publish all EMFs in the buffer
-- the lambda extension listens for SHUTDOWN lifecycle event and will flush any remaining EMF's in the buffer prior to lambda container being destroyed
+- The Lambda extension listens for SHUTDOWN lifecycle events and flushes any remaining EMFs in the buffer prior to Lambda container destruction

 ![Architecture Diagram](../../media/monitoring-solution-Page-8.drawio.png)